Saudi Arabia became a Party to the WHO Framework Convention on Tobacco Control on August 7, 2005.

 Roadmap to Tobacco Control Legislation

 The Royal Decree No. 56, Anti-Smoking Law is the primary legislation governing smoke free places; advertising, promotion and sponsorship; and packaging and labeling.
 The regulation titled the Circular to Municipalities on Controls on Marketing and Promotion of Tobacco Products was issued in order to explicitly prohibit tobacco advertising at the point of sale.
 The Executive Regulations were issued in 2017 under the Anti-Smoking Law and contain detailed requirements governing smoke free places; advertising, promotion and sponsorship; and packaging and labeling.
-The Executive Regulations were issued by Decision of the Minister of Health No.1853515.
+Decision of the Minister of Health No. 1853515 contains the amended Executive Regulation of the Tobacco Control Law.

 This country’s legal measures were reviewed by our legal staff.
 No in-country lawyers or tobacco control experts reviewed our analysis.